 There's been a gaping hole in the Dodge lineup: the lack of a compact sedan since the Neon departed after the 2005 model year.
-The Neon's successor, the Caliber hatchback, was never a suitable replacement, but now Dodge finally has one in the 2013 Dart.
-A sedan with Alfa Romeo origins and a name from the '60s, the Dart is the first Chrysler Group product based on a platform from owner Fiat (Alfa Romeo is a Fiat brand).
+With American preferences for sedans over hatchbacks, the Neon's successor, the Caliber, was never a suitable replacement.

 The Dart's exterior styling represents a new direction for the brand.
 There are familiar cues, like a version of the Dodge crosshair grille and available "racetrack" LED taillights like the Charger, but the Dart trades the angular, muscular lines of the Charger and Avenger for a look that's more lithe and svelte.
+"We wanted it to be aero dramatic," said Joe Dehner, head of Dodge and Ram exterior design.
 Designers also incorporated small flying buttresses into the sedan's rear roof pillars, a design cue from Dodge's past.

 The sedan's sibling is the Alfa Romeo Giulietta that's sold in Europe, but for Dart duty the platform was widened and lengthened.
 It's a well-proportioned sedan overall, and flared front and rear fenders accentuate its stance.